zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 # Troubleshooting certificate configuration

 You may encounter problems when configuring certificates.
-Review the following article for troubleshoot errors or warnings that can occur when configuring certificates.
+Review the following article to troubleshoot errors or warnings that can occur when configuring certificates.

 ## PKCS12 server keystore generation fails in Java 8 SR7FP15, SR7 FP16, and SR7 FP20